jessada-k/wave-height-estimation-experiment/README.md

 Jessada Karnjana et al.

 ## About
 The experiments were conducted on a beach in Khao Sam Roi Yot National Park in Prachuapkhirikhan Province, Thailand.
 A sensor node was installed to monitor and record the water surface level every 36 milliseconds.
 Thus, there were 28 data points in a second or 1,680 data points in one minute.
 Data used in this study were collected for 35 minutes on 29 June 2023 morning.
-For our analysis, the 35-minute time series was segmented into 35 1-minute time series.
+For our analysis, the 35-minute time series was segmented into 35 1-minute ones.

 Y.mat = data from the sensor (35 1-min signals, 1680 samples each)</br>
 G.mat = observed water surface levels from the video record